This section describes what the Application can expect from CometBFT.

 –>

-logic in a loop that executes one transaction iteration per
+wrap the legacy DeliverTx logic in a loop that executes one transaction iteration per

-transaction in RequestFinalizeBlock.tx
+transaction in RequestFinalizeBlock.tx.

 –>